YBogomolov/ybogomolov.github.io/_posts/2022-09-12-fp-jargon-part-1.md

 # Natural transformation

 A _natural transformation_ can be thought of as a function which can replace _type constructors_, and this time we will need to get some help from `fp-ts` and its notation of higher-order types.
-Please refer to [this article](https://ybogomolov.me/01-higher-kinded-types) to get better understanding how higher-order and higher-kinded types are implemented.
+Please refer to [this article](https://ybogomolov.me/01-higher-kinded-types) to get a better understanding of how higher-order and higher-kinded types are implemented.
 The definition of a natural transformation can be written like this:

 ```ts
 type NaturalTransformation<F, G> = <A>(fx: HKT<F, A>) => HKT<G, A>;